A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 Online Photo Storage

 If you lose your camera, you’ll likely lose all your photos with it.
 It’s heartbreaking!
-Take an external hard drive (I like the Seagate portable hard drives) with you to run frequent backups, AND upload all your images to a cloud such as Google Drive or Dropbox.
+Take an external hard drive (I like the Seagate portable hard drives) with you to run frequent backups, AND upload all your images to a cloud such as Google Drive, Dropbox, or NordLocker.

 Basic First Aid Kit – plasters, Savlon, paracetamol, and Dioralyte should do.
 You can buy most other stuff very cheaply in pharmacies if it’s needed.